-Qualitative provisions on acceptable risk parameters:
+Qualitative regulations on acceptable risk parameters:

-- to accept credit risk only with creditworthy clients, based on appropriate client's due diligence; - to manage concentration risk at the level of contractor, product, country and industry. to actively reduce concentration risk by fulfilling loan obligations, hedging and/or by means of allocation; - to define parameters of acceptable risk considering risk/profit stability; - when calculating the amount of credit risk, apply the principles of IFRS 9 and the requirements of the Resolution of the NBU dated June 30, 2016 No. 351; - to control impact of non-liquid assets and/or assets difficult to price; - to act prudently in respect of unsecured money risk and impact of long-term bills.
+- accept credit risk only with creditworthy clients, based on appropriate client's due diligence; - manage concentration risk at the level of contractor, product, country and industry.
+Actively reduce concentration risk by fulfilling loan obligations, hedging and/or by means of allocation; - define parameters of acceptable risk considering risk/profit ratio stability; - when calculating the amount of credit risk, apply the principles of IFRS 9 and the requirements of Resolution of the NBU dated June 30, 2016 No. 351; - control impact of non-liquid assets and/or assets, where prices are unobservable; - act prudently in respect of unsecured monetary risk.